SadikAl1/SadikAl1/README.md

 - 👋 Hi, I’m Sadik Al1.
 - 👀 I’m interested in Game and aap development.
-- 🌱 I’m currently learning Android development with Kotlin using Jetpack Compose.
+- 🌱 I’m currently learning Android development with Kotlin using Jetpack Compose  & also made some games in Godot and Unity.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any game idea or mostly open world sumulators
 - 📫 How to reach me "sadik_a1i" -> my insta.
 - 😄 Pronouns: He,him
 - ⚡ Fun fact: I have worked on Unity & GoDot Gaming engin.